ADolhov/Next.js-14-Masterclass/02. Layout/2. Conditional Layout/challenge/README.md

 2. Create two distinct layout components: "StandardLayout.js" and "AlternateLayout.js."
 Each layout component should have a different structure, styling, or content.

-3. Create a new page or modifiy the exisiting one in the "app" directory named "page.js."
+3. Create a new page or modifiy the exisiting one in the "app" directory named "page.jsx."
 This page will serve as the landing page for your application.

-4. Implement conditional layout selection for the root "page.js".
+4. Implement conditional layout selection for the root "page.jsx".
 If a specific condition is met (e.g., a user is logged in), use the "AlternateLayout" component; otherwise, use the "StandardLayout" component.

 5. Design the "StandardLayout" and "AlternateLayout" components to make them visually distinct.